greenido/events-site-template/README.md

 #Site Template For Events
 =========================

-A simple site that will let orgnizers of small events/confereance/hackthon and option to have their ionformation, registration in one place.
+A simple site that will let orgnizers of small events/confereance/hackathon and option to have their ionformation, registration in one place.
+Btw, checkout: https://github.com/greenido/hackdaymanifesto.github.com/blob/master/index.markdown in order to improve your next hackathon.

 ## Demo
  http://bit.ly/html5-lon